 The NAI Code of Conduct

 Traditionally, these activities were conducted using HTTP cookies.
 However, as new technologies emerge additional guidance may be needed to help clarify how the requirements of the Code apply to these new technologies.
-The NAI has released its Guidance for NAI Members: Use of Non-Cookie Technologies for Interest-Based Advertising Consistent with the NAI principles and Code of Conduct (Beyond Cookies Guidance).
+In May 2015, the NAI released its Guidance for NAI Members: Use of Non-Cookie Technologies for Interest-Based Advertising Consistent with the NAI principles and Code of Conduct (Beyond Cookies Guidance).
 Please see our Non-Cookie Technologies FAQ for more information.